Yanadade/ProjectR2DE/README.md

 3.Data Pipeline with Airflow and BigQuery

-4.Data Visualization Dashboard by Data Studio
+4.Data Visualization Dashboard with Data Studio